imalexianne/Quiz-Board/README.md

 ### User story

 As a User I want to answer questions in this Quiz-Bord, When I click on the correct answer, 2 marks are added but when I click on the wrong answer, nothing will  be added on marks.
 Finishing answering I submit while clicking on  the submit button, and the total marks will be shown as the score.

+### Technologies used

+I used html,javascript,css,markdown languages, jquery and bootstrap and visual studio for the terminal or platform.

+### My current contact
+E-mail:imanirax@yahoo.fr
+Tel: +250783351129